-- Set the MODE switch to the WARMUP position. - Turn on the main power switch and the key switch for the laser tube HV. - Set the heater current to 0.3 V using the front panel monitor to view current.. - Allow the laser to warm up for at least half an hour before locking.
+- Set the LOOP switch to the OPEN position. - Turn the switch on the laser controller to MANUAL. - DO NOT ADJUST THE COARSE GAIN KNOB. - Turn on the main power switch and the key switch for the laser tube HV.
+Both lights on the laser controller panel should come on. - Set the heater current to 0.3 using the front panel monitor to view current.. - Allow the laser to warm up for at least half an hour before locking.

-3.1.1.1.2.Operation
+3.1.2.1.2.Operation

-After the laser is warm, turn the REMOTE switch ON (the REMOTE LED should light).
-This allows the computer to control the red/blue side-lock choice.
+- After the laser is warm, the LOOP switch should be closed. - The control switch should be set to REMOTE so that the computer can control the red/blue side-lock choice.

-3.1.1.2.WEO Model 100 Laser
+3.1.2.2.WEO Model 100 Laser

-- Turn on the power (main power and HV key switches). - Select the proper iodine peak (usually "E"). - Set the servo control to AUTO. - Do not adjust any other controls.
+- Turn on the power (main power and HV key switches). - Select the proper iodine peak. - Set the servo control to AUTO. - Do not adjust any other controls.
 Nominal control settings are: